Real-World Treatment Preferences Among People Living with ALS: A Discrete Choice Experiment

 A. Anvar, D. Suendermann-Oeft, D. Pautler, V. Ramanarayanan, J. Kumm, J. Berry, R. Norel, E. Fraenkel, and I. Navar: Towards A Large-Scale Audio-Visual Corpus for Research on Amyotrophic Lateral Sclerosis.
 In Proc. of AAN 2021, 73th Annual Meeting of the American Academy of Neurology, Virtual, April 2021.

-Each participant is interviewed by Modality.AI’s virtual agent, emulating the role of a neurologist or speech pathologist walking them through speaking exercises [Fig 1] The collected data is made available to the academic and research community to foster acceleration of the development of biomarkers, diagnostics, therapies, and fundamental scientific understanding of ALS
+This presentation describes the creation of a large, open data platform, comprising speech and video recordings of people with ALS and healthy volunteers.
+Each participant is interviewed by Modality.AI’s virtual agent, emulating the role of a neurologist or speech pathologist walking them through speaking exercises [Fig 1] The collected data is made available to the academic and research community to foster acceleration of the development of biomarkers, diagnostics, therapies, and fundamental scientific understanding of ALS.